 We cook with habanero peppers all the time.
 We love the heat.
-We actually depend on that heat.
+We actually depend on that heat, especially when making hot sauces.
 Habaneros can range from pretty darned hot to tongue scorching, so it is best to proceed with caution if you’re not accustomed to spicy food.

 Still, habanero peppers bring a wonderful fruity flavor to your dishes that you won’t get anywhere else, so they should not be ignored.

 Chili pepper heat is measured in Scoville Units, ranging from 0 Scoville Heat Units (SHU) for the exceedingly mild bell pepper to over 2 Million SHU for the hottest pepper in the world, the Carolina Reaper (former champ: Trinidad Moruga Scorpion).

 Habanero peppers range in Scoville Heat Units from 60,000 SHU to 800,000 SHU, making them some of the hottest chili peppers around.
 The most common orange habaneros that you’ll find in many grocery stores typically range between 100,000 SHU and 350,000 SHU.

 Compare that to the average jalapeño pepper, which averages 5,000 SHU, and you'll see that habaneros can be as much as 16 times hotter.
 That is quite hot!

 But do not fear.
 Here are some basic tips to help you enjoy the outstanding flavor of the wonderful habanero pepper.